 For the six months ending June 30, 2001, net cash provided by operating activities was \$18 million, compared to \$53 million in the first half of 2000, reflecting an increase in working capital, due in part, to margin calls on corn futures of approximately \$11 million, \$8 million of energy credit receivables relating to a co-generation facility in Stockton, California and approximately \$12 million of receivables due from CPMCP.
+The Company will continue to hedge its corn purchases through the use of corn futures contracts, and accordingly, will be required to make or be entitled to receive cash deposits for margin calls depending on the movement in the market price for corn.
 Cash used for investing activities totaled \$116 million for the first six months of 2001, reflecting capital expenditures and payments for acquisitions.
 First half 2001 capital expenditures of \$39 million are in line with our capital spending plans for 2001.
 The Company's acquisitions and capital expenditures were funded principally through borrowings.